langroid/langroid/docs/blog/posts/chat-completion.md

 ```
 OpenAI's GPT3 is an example of a pure completion LLM.
 But interacting with a completion LLM is not very natural or useful:
-you would always need to formulate your input as a prompt
+you cannot give instructions or ask questions; instead you would always need to
-whose natural continuation is your desired output.
+formulate your input as a prompt whose natural continuation is your desired output.
 For example, if you wanted the LLM to highlight all proper nouns in a sentence,
 you would format it as the following prompt:

-**Example P:** Chat/Instruction converted to a completion prompt.
+**Chat-To-Prompt Example:** Chat/Instruction converted to a completion prompt.

 ```
 User: here is a sentence, the Assistant's task is to identify all proper nouns.